You can talk with chatbots in many ways. The most common (and trendy) are NLP and button replies.

 With NLP (Natural Language Processing) the chatbot engine tries to process the text typed by the user, extracting and processing the words inside the same text to decode the supposed “user intent”.
 The intent, in the case of Tiledesk native bot, is the answer for what the user was searching for.
 NLP is a powerful technology, because provides the user with the freedom to write as he was chatting with a real human (while there is a machine on the other end).
 But sometimes this freedom is not the best solution.

 Buttons are an alternative way to help end users to reply to a message.
-A button, in Tiledesk, simply sends the button-text to the chatbot on the other side of the conversation.
-So, if the button contains the text “Talk to agent”, after pressing the button this same text will be sent and shown in the conversation as if you typed it manually.
+Your click on the button simply sends back the button-text to the chatbot on the other side of the conversation.
+So, if the button contains the text “Talk to agent”, after clicking on said button the exact same text will be sent and shown in the conversation as if you typed it manually.

-To better understand when and how buttons are a better solution then using NLP, we can start with a practical example.
+To better understand when and how buttons are a better solution than using NLP, we can start with a practical example.

 Now suppose that the user wants to ask something about the type of accounts supported by Quantabank.
 He can, for example, ask something like this: “what type of accounts do you provide?”.
 Let’s create the answer to this question.

 Fill the questions-answer form with the following text: